-The Zero Emission Mandate is being implemented as originally planned from the 3rd January 2024, nominally requiring 0EMs to meet a minimum proportion of 22% BEV this year.
+The new government have made several references to restoring the deadline for new ICE sales to 2030, we would consider this have minimal impact unless the existing ZEV % targets by year are amended, apart from a short term boost in consumer interest, similar and in reverse of the short blip in demand experienced when the deadline was pushed out to 2035 (without changing the mandate targets).
+As stated previously, we would expect this to have little or no impact on trade values.
+OEMs are required to meet a nominal minimum proportion of 22% BEV this year.
 It should be noted that there are detailed 'flexibilities' available to manufacturers and some have already indicated to us that they are planning to avail themselves of various different options, as they already know they will not meet the mandated proportion in 2024.
 Despite this, many manufacturers are still focussed on maximising BEV sales this year and this has resulted in excessively large new car price discounts in some cases - those models where large discounts and differential interest rates have combined to make new cars cheaper than used have (not surprisingly) resulted in significant reductions in used values.